 Dr. Marino's education includes: Yerby Postdoctoral Fellow, Harvard School of Public Health (2012); PhD in Biostatistics, Harvard University (2011); AM in Biostatistics, Harvard University (2008); MS in Biostatistics, UCLA (2006); and a BS in Mathematics/Applied Science, UCLA (2004).Dr.
-Marino currently serves as the statistical editor for the Annals of Family Medicine Journal and is part of the national evaluation of the overall EvidenceNOW: Advancing Heart Health in Primary Care initiative.
+Marino currently serves as the statistical editor for the Annals of Family Medicine Journal, and is the lead biostatistician for the national evaluation initiative, EvidenceNOW: Advancing Heart Health in Primary Care.

 Areas of Research

 Statistical analysis of high-dimensional correlated data; longitudinal, multilevel and clustered data; validation of new instruments; risk prediction models; multivariate data; analysis of large medical data including electronic health records.

 R, Hoopes M, O'Malley JP, Huguet N, Heintzman J, Gallia C, McConnell KJ, DeVoe

 JE.
 (2016) Receipt of Preventive Services after Oregon's Randomized Medicaid